-NSG 130 MEDICAL SURGICAL NURSING: The medical surgical nursing course is offered in two parts, the first of which includes an introductory level and a mid-level.
-The introductory section is designed to promote application of the nursing process for an adult individual experiencing potential or actual alterations in their cardiovascular, respiratory, endocrine, and sensory systems.
+NSG 130 MEDICAL SURGICAL NURSING: The medical surgical nursing course is offered in two parts: the first includes an introductory level and a mid-level, the second on a more advanced level of vocational nursing.
+The introductory section is designed to promote the application of the nursing process for an adult individual experiencing potential or actual alterations in cardiovascular, respiratory, endocrine, and sensory systems.
 The course builds on skills developed by the student in the earlier level and progresses to concepts in the care of clients experiencing potential or actual alterations of musculoskeletal, nervous, blood/lymph, urinary, male/female reproductive systems.
-The advanced level of the course provides theory and clinical practicum for students to apply the nursing process in the care of multiple needs of clients with potential or actual alterations in the following systems: allergic, immune, and autoimmune, digestive, skin, fluid/electrolyte balance, cancer, communicable diseases including HIV.
-Students apply nursing concepts in the care of clients receiving oxygen therapy.
+The advanced level of the course provides theory and skills/clinical practice for students to apply the nursing process in the care of multiple needs of clients with potential or actual alterations in the following systems: allergic, immune, and autoimmune, digestive, skin, fluid/electrolyte balance, cancer, communicable diseases including HIV.
+Students further apply nursing concepts in the care of clients receiving oxygen therapy.
 At the end of the medical surgical course, the student will apply the nursing process in providing comprehensive, safe care, comfort, competent care and patient teaching for the adult client with one or more system disorders.
 Prerequisites: Fundamentals of Nursing; Anatomy & Physiology; Nutrition; Pharmacological Nursing; Gerontology; Growth & Development; and Psychology/Mental Health Nursing.
-Total clock hours: 215 hours of theory; 51 hours of skills laboratory practice; and 416 hours of clinical practice in acute care settings.
+Total clock hours: 215 hours of theory; 61 hours of skills laboratory practice; and 426 hours of clinical practice in acute care settings.

 NSG 151 OBSTETRICS/MATERNITY NURSING: The Obstetrics/Maternity Nursing course includes a discussion of the process of care of clients who are pregnant.
 While theory covers topics beyond normal pregnancy, clinical practice focuses on healthy clients, primarily in the post-partum phase.
 The course ends with a discussion of sexuality and sexually transmitted diseases, and application of the nursing process in related conditions.
 At the end of the course, the student will be able to apply the nursing process in the safe care and comfort of the pregnant mother and her newborn baby.
 Prerequisites: Fundamentals of Nursing; Anatomy & Physiology; Nutrition; Pharmacological Nursing; Gerontology; Growth & Development; and Psychology/Mental Health Nursing, Introductory and Mid-Level Medical Surgical Nursing.
-Total clock hours: 36 of theory; 9 skills laboratory practice; and 58 clinical practicum.
+Total clock hours: 36 of theory; 12 skills laboratory practice; and 48 clinical practice.

 NSG 152 PEDIATRICS NURSING: The Pediatrics Nursing course provides theory and clinical instruction in promotion and maintenance of health as it pertains to children.
 The course focuses on the application of the nursing process to meet the child's basic human needs while, and demonstration of basic pediatric care and procedures.
 At the end of the course, the student will be able to provide safe, competent care to children admitted for health-related reasons.
 Prerequisites: Fundamentals of Nursing; Anatomy & Physiology; Nutrition; Pharmacological Nursing; Gerontology; Growth & Development; and Psychology/Mental Health Nursing, and Introductory/Mid-Level Medical Surgical Nursing.
-Total clock hours: 28 of theory; 7 skills; 66 clinical.
+Total clock hours: 28 of theory; 12 skills; 48 clinical.